robin/chit/README.txt

 Before run 'chit', you may want to config ~/.chitrc which is a YAML file.

 * root: local path to store the cheat sheet.
 By default, it is ~/.chit
+* add_if_not_exist: when set as 'true', if no sheets found, a new one will be created and waiting for editing.
+Leave it blank and quit the editor if you don't want to add a new one.
 * main:
 * clone-from: where to get the public cheat sheets.
 You can use git://github.com/robin/chitsheet.git, which is a snap shoot of http://cheat.errtheblog.com/.
 * private: